Clinical Microbiology Short Essay Question And Answers

 • An autoimmune mechanism may be involved in hemolysis

-• Parasitized erythrocytes during previous infection act as antigen
+• Parasitized erythrocytes from previous infection act as an antigen

 • Antibodies are formed against it